6192-sp24/lab2_a/README.md

 ```

 - `getToken`: This method should return a unique token to the user.
-- `put`: This method should save `r` and assosciate it with the token, or user identifier, `t`.
+- `put`: This method should save `r` and associate it with the token, or user identifier, `t`.
-- `getResponse`: This method should return the response, or result, assosciated with the oldest user, or token.
+- `getResponse`: This method should return the response, or result, associated with the oldest user, or token.

 ## Design Notes A

 - You should use a single Vector to hold the responses for the tokens/users in your design. **What size should this Vector be to hold a response for every token/user?**
 - Remember that the testbench will call the methods as soon as their guards are true.
-This means that you are responsible for making sure that the response/result assosciated with a token/user is valid/ready.
+This means that you are responsible for making sure that the response/result associated with a token/user is valid/ready.
 - Do not worry about `put` being called with an invalid token/user.
 - Again, do NOT worry about concurrency for this design.
 Only use simple registers for this design.